isomerpages/imh-smhc/_speakers/Track Speakers/Ms Tricia Lee.md

   </div>
 	</div>

-**Topic Title:** Empowering Hidden Heroes – Walking the journey with caregivers

 Ms Tricia Lee , oversees marketing, communications, fundraising, volunteer management and caregiver engagement since February 2021 at the only non-profit in Singapore dedicated to supporting mental health caregivers.

 Ms Lee’s personal passions drive her commitment to making a positive impact.
 She is deeply interested in mental health with a particular focus on trauma awareness and caregiver advocacy.
 She believes we have a long way to go in increasing awareness around mental health issues and her personal mission is to raise the realisation that many of us are, in fact, caregivers in different capacities.